meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 * Remove the Potent Poisoner Feat
 * Remove the Powerful Alchemy Feat
 )
+note (
+# Toxicologist
+Replace the second sentence with: "You gain the poison weapon feat, even if you don't meet the prerequisites for it.
+You gain additional poisons from this feat equal to your Intelligence modifier."
+)

 ### Class Features
 note (
 # Infused Reagents
-The DC of your alchemical items crafted with infused reagents is equal to your alchemist class DC.
+* The DC of your alchemical items crafted with infused reagents is equal to your alchemist class DC.
+* "Each day during your daily preparations, you gain a number of batches of infused reagents equal to your level + your Intelligence modifier + 3."
 )

 # Skills
+## General
+note (
+# Recall Knowledge
+* Lore skills adjust difficulty down by 2 steps (CRB 503).
+This is a rules clarification.
+* Recall Knowledge can still be attempted if the previous attempt failed or critically failed, but the difficulty will increase by 1 step with each attempt regardless.
+)

 ## Crafting
 note (
 # Craft
 In the feat body, change: